FAQ

 How can I find the HS Code of an item?

-You can search and find the HS Code (up to 8 digits – National Tariff) using the HS Finder available on the Sri Lanka Customs website.
+You can search and find the HS Code (up to 8 digits – National Tariff) using the HS Finder on the Sri Lanka Customs website.

 How can I know the import tax for an item before buying it online?